thoughtspot/thoughtspot.github.io/_admin/ts-cloud/intro-embed.md

 ---
 title: [Embedded analytics with ThoughtSpot Everywhere]
-last_updated: 4/3/2021
+last_updated: 11/05/2021
-summary: "ThoughtSpot provides the Visual Embed SDK, REST APIs, and  developer tools to embed search, visualizations, pinboards, and the full ThoughtSpot experience in a third-party product or business solution."
+summary: "ThoughtSpot provides the Visual Embed SDK, REST APIs, and  developer tools to embed search, visualizations, Liveboards, and the full ThoughtSpot experience in a third-party product or business solution."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

+{% include content/liveboards-announcement.md %}

 ThoughtSpot Everywhere provides a low-code embedded analytics platform for developers and product owners to build interactive data apps and incorporate ThoughtSpot functions and services directly into their apps, products, or services.
 Using ThoughtSpot Everywhere, you can embed search-driven analytics, infuse insights into your application, and enrich your website, portal, or product with ThoughtSpot’s analytical capabilities.

-The ThoughtSpot Everywhere platform provides the Visual Embed SDK to allow your application users to programmatically embed search-driven analytics, pinboards, visualizations, and even the entire ThoughtSpot application.
+The ThoughtSpot Everywhere platform provides the Visual Embed SDK to allow your application users to programmatically embed search-driven analytics, Liveboards, visualizations, and even the entire ThoughtSpot application.
 ThoughtSpot also provides REST API services to programmatically query data, manage users and user sessions, push data to an external application, and automate deployments.

 ## Embedding methods